timostamm/protobuf-ts/MANUAL.md

 `protobuf-ts` consists of a protoc plugin to generate TypeScript from `.proto` definition files, and several runtime libraries used by the generated code to keep the code size small.

-The generated code has no external dependencies and strictly conforms to the protobuf spec.
+The generated code has no dependencies besides the runtime (@protobuf-ts/runtime) and strictly conforms to the protobuf spec.

 The available packages are listed [here](./packages/) - but you probably want to start with the plugin `@protobuf-ts/plugin`.